 2) Work with a central IRB rather than an internal IRB.

-3) Have the appropriate staff and team to complete all procedures appropriately and efficiently.
-GI trials involve large amounts of information, patient data and details.
-You need a good team to keep good work flow.
+3) Have the appropriate staff and team complete all procedures appropriately and efficiently.
+GI trials involve large amounts of information, patient data, and details.
+You need a good team to keep a good workflow.

 What are the biggest challenges with conducting a Crohn’s or Ulcerative Colitis trial?

 Dr. Gould: One of the earliest challenges in GI research is identifying a trial that a sick patient will fit the criteria for, but is also appropriate for the patient.
 Trials are very specific and often want to recruit individuals that are sick, but not too sick.
 As a result, management of the screening process and progression of an individual’s disease can be difficult.
 As such, having multiple trials with different eligibility criteria is helpful because the chances that the patient will fit at least one trial increases.

 Not unique to GI research is the placebo arm of a trial.
 If a sick individual is placed on the placebo arm, there can be anywhere from 8 to 12 weeks of placebo before they receive the investigational product.
 During this time of delayed treatment, physicians must carefully navigate patients through the placebo arm, which can be very challenging.